cbedin/queer_acoustics_recorder/README.md

 anyone using this recorder:

-* If you want to use the setup instructions I gave speakers, they're in `speaker_instructions.txt`---I put this text right above the test recorder
+* If you want to use the setup instructions I gave speakers, they're in `speaker_instructions.txt`—I put this text right above the test recorder

-* I recommend adding a path where speakers can opt to have more time per sentence---I got feedback from a speaker who turned out to be dyslexic, and I was unable to use his recordings because he wasn't able to read the sentences at the pace they were coming.
+* I recommend adding a path where speakers can opt to have more time per sentence—I got feedback from a speaker who turned out to be dyslexic, and I was unable to use his recordings because he wasn't able to read the sentences at the pace they were coming.
 After this happened, I added a branch to my survey where speakers could either opt to take either four seconds per sentence or six